 How to talk to your patients about clinical trials

-One role of health care providers is to provide accurate and balanced information for their patients.
-The focus of discussions between health care providers and patients should be to raise awareness of clinical trials and discuss the risks and benefits of participation, rather than to specifically encourage participation in a trial.
+One role of health care professionals is to provide accurate and balanced information for their patients.
+The focus of discussions between health care professionals and patients should be to raise awareness of clinical trials and discuss the risks and benefits of participation, rather than to specifically encourage participation in a trial.

 This website — www.australianclinicaltrials.gov.au — provides support material and information on next steps for patients who are interested in participating in clinical trials.